kcanamar/cannanote/docs/brand-story.md

 CannaNote solves one core problem: making cannabis consumption frictionless, repeatable, and science-backed.
 A digital journal with language precise enough to describe your needs anywhere cannabis is legal.

-Think of us as your knowledgeable uncle - casual, warm, educational without condescension.
+Think of us as that favorite family member who actually knows their stuff - casual, warm, educational without condescension.
 A little snark, always inclusive.
 Information accessible to anyone with an 8th-grade education.

 Our ideal user is "Steve" - 50+, former user now managing medical conditions through multiple consumption methods.
 Steve needs accurate tracking, often with caregiver support.
 CannaNote gives both the tools for complex wellness navigation.